sapiderman/branch-preview-action/README.md

 # Branch preview

-Enable your branch to be previewed immediately.
+Preview your latest changes.
+This GitHub Action deploys your branch to a Dokku instance and automatically assigns it a subdomain.
+This is an easy way to quickly push your latest changes and share your subdomain url for others to preview.

 ## Usage

-Add to your .github workflow this action
+Add to your .github workflow the action below.

 ```yml
 name: Deploy